ClickCease

 Legal Requirements for Home Selling in Ohio

-Ohio has its own set of rules for selling houses and breaking them can cost you money.
+Ohio has its own rules for selling houses, and breaking them can cost you money.
 The state isn’t trying to make your life difficult.
-They just want to make sure everyone plays fair and nobody gets screwed over.
+It just wants to make sure everyone plays fair and nobody gets screwed over.

 Ohio Disclosure Laws for Property Sales

-Ohio requires you to tell potential buyers about any major problems with your house that they can’t see during a normal walkthrough.
+Ohio requires you to tell potential buyers about any significant problems with your house that they can’t see during a normal walkthrough.

-This includes things like foundation issues, roof leaks, electrical problems, or that time your basement flooded during the big storm two years ago.
+This includes foundation issues, roof leaks, electrical problems, and the time your basement flooded during the big storm two years ago.

 You fill out a disclosure form that lists all the known defects and give it to buyers before they make an offer.